physics, mathematical physics, philosophy of physics

 An article summarizing information about cohomological models for aspects of string theory and listing plenty of useful further references is

-Key ideas underlying what is now known as the holographic duality in string theory and specifically holographic QCD (see notably also at holographic light front QCD) were preconceived by Alexander Polyakov in efforts to understand confined QCD (the mass gap problem) by regarding color-flux tubes between quarks as dynamical strings:
+Key ideas underlying what is now known as holographic duality in string theory and specifically as holographic QCD (see notably also at holographic light front QCD) were preconceived by Alexander Polyakov (cf. historical remarks in Polyakov (2008)) under the name gauge/string duality (cf. historical review in Polyakov (2008)), in efforts to understand confined QCD (the mass gap problem) by regarding color-flux tubes (Wilson lines) between quarks as dynamical strings:

 Early suggestion that confined QCD is described by regarding the color-flux tubes as string-like dynamical degrees of freedoms:

-Early suggestion (due to the Liouville field see in the quantization of the bosonic string via the Polyakov action) that such flux tubes regarded as confinig strings are to be thought of a probing higher dimensional spacetime, exhibiting a holographic principle in which actual spacetime appears as a brane:
+that such flux tubes regarded as confining strings are to be thought of a probing higher dimensional spacetime, exhibiting a holographic principle in which actual spacetime appears as a brane:

 eventually culminating in the formulation of the dictionary for the AdS-CFT correspondence: